przemek83/cpputils/README.md

 # Features
 - **Logger**: A simple logging class to output messages to the console.
 - **StreamEater**: A class to capture and manipulate stream output.
-- **Timer**: A class template to measure execution time in various time units.
+- **Timer**: A class to measure execution time in various time units.

 # Building
 Clone and use CMake directly or via any IDE supporting it.
 CMake **should**: